Minuscule 510: Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden included it to the textual family Kr.
 It was confirmed by the Claremont Profile Method.
 Aland placed it in Category V.

 According to the Claremont Profile Method it represents Kr in Luke 1 and Luke 20 as a perfect member.
 In Luke 10 no profile was made.

 History

 The manuscript is dated by the INTF on the palaeographical ground to the 12th century.

 In 1727 the manuscript came from Constantinople to England and was presented to archbishop of Canterbury, William Wake, together with minuscules 73, 74, 506-520.
-Wake presented it to the Christ Church College in Oxford.
+Wake presented it to Christ Church in Oxford.

 The manuscript was added to the list of New Testament minuscule manuscripts by F. H. A. Scrivener (496) and C. R. Gregory (510).
 Gregory saw it in 1883.

-It is currently housed at the Christ Church (Wake 25) in Oxford.
+It is currently housed at Christ Church (Wake 25) in Oxford.